phpList/phplist-hosted-api/README.md

 ## Usage

+Access URLs use the following format:

+https://www.phplist.com/API/soap.php?wdsl&tag=[installation]&user=[account email]&pass=[account password]

+[installation] is the name of the phpList account to use (the account name is stated on the [Account page](https://phplist.com/myaccount) of each phpList account).
+For the WSDL, add "&wsdl" to the above URL.

-See soap-api-\*.md for usage documentation in API Blueprint format.
+Documentation of supported functions is provided in soap-api-\*.md in API Blueprint format.